Reviews You Can Rely On

 Range of Motion

-The range of motion of the boots we tested ranges from 90 degrees (more than you need, more than you are even capable of) to a minimal 34 degrees, with most boots being in the 40-55 degree range.
+The range of motion of the boots we tested ranges from 108 degrees (more than you need, more than you are even capable of) to a minimal 34 degrees, with most boots being in the 40-55 degree range.
 We are talking about the forward and rear hinging of the boot cuff relative to the lower boot shell, all while the boot is in its touring mode.
 We measured this cuff range using a standardized, repeatable method.
 We chiefly found the manufacturers' reference to be close to accurate.
-Ten years ago, most boots had around 30 degrees range of motion, but with design improvements, the range of motion has increased dramatically.
+Ten years ago, most boots had a range of motion that was around 30 degrees, but with design improvements, the range of motion has increased dramatically.

 Credit: Jediah Porter